A SSHRC Postdoctoral Fellowships application consists of the following documents:

 3. Non-Tenure Teaching Appointment Letter (if applicable)

-If you hold a teaching appointment, you must upload to your application a letter from a university official confirming that you do not hold a tenure or tenure-track position.
+If you hold a teaching appointment of any kind, you must upload to your application a letter from a university official confirming that you do not hold a tenure or tenure-track position.
 Please note that we will also accept a scanned copy of your contract.
 Neither the letter nor the contract will be visible to committee members.

 4. Program of work (maximum 4 pages)